aosabook/500lines/functionalDB/chapter.md

 	</tr>
 </table>

-The reasoning behind this mapping will become clearer in the next section, where we actually execute the plan produced here, just for now note that the key insight here is to select an index whose leaves hold the elements that the joining variable operates on.
+The reasoning behind this mapping will become clearer in the next section, when we actually execute the plan produced.
+For now, just note that the key here is to select an index whose leaves hold the elements that the joining variable operates on.

 Locating the index of the joining variable is done by `index-of-joining-variable`: